EN TR

 German Architect, 1803-1879

 Semper argued that architecture begins with textile weaving and furniture joinery, not monumental form.
-We took him literally and started measuring furniture joints.
+We take him literally and read furniture joints as spatial evidence.

 02